mbouclas/mcrm-app/README.md

 * On cart add pull all the rules and see if any of them apply to the cart
 * Need to scan the product first to see if there's a rule for this product

+# Overrides
+* Use hooks to override the default behavior of ElasticSearch search, product converter for sync, order creation etc
+* User class overrides in the configs to completely replace the class.
+As an example check `configs.store.sync.elasticSearch`